iltuoconsulenteit/DocCropper/README.md

 Authentication variables live in `env/auth.env.example` while license-related settings are in `env/license.env.example`.
 Optional templates are provided for Google sign-in (`env/google.env.example`), Stripe payments (`env/stripe.env.example`), local signing (`env/signing.env.example`) and remote Docuseal signing (`env/docuseal.env.example`).
+When a license is validated remotely, DocCropper writes forced configuration values to `license_overrides.json`.
+These settings override the normal `settings.json` values and should not be edited manually.

 ### Required environment variables